KevinVanDerSchans/deezer-player-react/README.md

 <div>

     ⚛️ SEARCH ENGINE
-        - TRACKS: 3 ítems to choose from, and the selected one will play in the PLAYER
+        - TRACKS: 3 items to choose from, and the selected one will play in the PLAYER
-        - ARTISTS: 3 related artists displayed, selecting one will navigate to their respective section
+        - ARTISTS: 3 related artists listed, selecting one navigates to their page dynamically

     ⚛️ ARTIST PAGE
         - Displays the artist's top 5 tracks, with the option to play them